wozorio/howtos/docker-create-custom-image-wo-dockerfile.md

-# Create a custom Docker image without using a Dockerfile
+# Docker - Create a custom Docker image without using a Dockerfile

 1. Create a container with the desired base OS image and run it in interactive mode
     ```bash